-I was born in Tokyo, Japan.
+My name is Maika, born in Tokyo, Japan.
 1996.

-Every year, we’d go back and forth between Japan and America, although the trips became less frequent over the years.
+Every year, we’d go back and forth between Japan and America, although the trips became less frequent.
 I speak both Japanese and English.